meta-introspector/pyrossh-rust-embed-mirror/README.md

 ## Features

 * `debug-embed`: Always embed the files in the binary, even in debug mode.
+* `compression`: Compress each file when embedding into the binary.
+Compression is done via [include-flate](https://crates.io/crates/include-flate).
+* `deterministic-timestamps`: Overwrite embedded files' timestamps with `0` to preserve deterministic builds with `debug-embed` or release mode.
 * `interpolate-folder-path`: Allow environment variables to be used in the `folder` path.
+This will pull the `foo` directory relative to your `Cargo.toml` file.
 ```rust
 #[derive(Embed)]
 #[folder = "$CARGO_MANIFEST_DIR/foo"]
 struct Asset;
 ```
-This will pull the `foo` directory relative to your `Cargo.toml` file.

-* `compression`: Compress each file when embedding into the binary.
-Compression is done via [include-flate](https://crates.io/crates/include-flate).

 * `include-exclude`: Filter files to be embedded with multiple `#[include = "*.txt"]` and `#[exclude = "*.jpg"]` attributes.
 Matching is done on relative file paths, via [globset](https://crates.io/crates/globset). `exclude` attributes have higher priority than `include` attributes.
 ```rust